A message from Marla Phillips, Director, Xavier Health

 4.)
 Initiatives through Xavier Health

 The Good Supply Practice Initiative is one example of the ways in which you can join regulators and your industry colleagues to make a difference across the industry.
-Plan on joining us each year at:
+Plan on joining us at:

 Good Supply Practices have been developed by FDA officials and industry professionals across the Life Sciences industry (pharmaceutical/biotech and medical device) through a methodical Supply-by-Design process that increases the reliability of incoming supply, and therefore reduces the risk to finished product quality, patient safety and business success.

 This impact has been achieved by determining the source of dysfunction affecting the integrity of supply, and implementing sustainable solutions that can be tied to return on investment—such as increased safety, improved quality and enhanced reliability—commensurate with the need.